-Students will work in small groups of up to four persons, depending on the total number of participants.
-If the process of group formation is unsuccessful, participants can be assigned to a group (or in exceptional cases work as a single person on a topic).
+Students are supposed to work in small groups of up to three persons, depending on the total number of participants.
+If the process of group formation is unsuccessful, participants can be assigned to a group or in exceptional cases work as a single person on a topic.